|

 left a collection of hapless Burnley defenders in his wake, bewitched,

-Gray was in high spirits and about to play the game of his young
+bothered and bewildered.
+Gray was in high spirits and about to play the game of his young life,

-described the pitch as "rather like Goodwin Sands", going on to
+the pitch as 'rather like Goodwin Sands', going on to note that 'quick

-note that "quick turns might be very dangerous manoeuvres this
+turns might be very dangerous manoeuvres this afternoon' and 'the players

-to play attractively, aggressively, adventurously, no matter the
+attractively, aggressively, adventurously, no matter the risks.
+They were

 into the Chelsea half and exerting pressure.
 Whenever a Blues